 Whistler Waldorf School has over 200 students from play school to grade 12.
 We are a non-profit, fully accredited independent school with the BC Ministry of Education, a full member of WECAN -Waldorf Early Childhood Association of North America and a candidate school with AWSNA -the Association of Waldorf Schools of North America.

 COME TEACH IN WHISTLER!

-You will notice the difference as soon as you visit our school!
+You will notice the difference as soon as you visit Whistler Waldorf School!

-- A benefits compensation package including medical/dental benefits, life/disability insurance and pension support based on your full-time equivalency position.
+- A comprehensive compensation package including medical/dental benefits, life/disability insurance and pension support based on a full-time equivalency position.

 - Partial tuition remission for those with children who may wish to attend the school.

 - Early Childhood Education Teachers & Assistants (re-posted Feb.
 1-15)

 - High School English & Humanities Teacher (posted Nov.27 – Jan.
 30, 2020)

 - High School Certified Teacher(s) for 2019/20 (posted Sept.
 1 – June 30, 2020) – French, Physical Education, Drama, Math & Science